-With version 7 of RHEL a new "feature" was introduced that drops messages from being logged if the server has a high workload.
-If you use the default configuration values of RHEL 7 (i.e. 1,000 entries max. within 30 seconds), and if the OpenEMM server has a high workload due to a high mail output, this can lead to missing entries in the maillog.
-However, missing entries in the maillog mean that OpenEMM does not know whether mails were delivered successfully, or not and may lead to an incomplete bounce management and incomplete statistics!
+With version 7 of RHEL and version 12 of SLES a new "feature" was introduced that drops messages from being logged if the server has a high workload.
+If you use the default configuration values of RHEL or SLES (i.e. 1,000 entries max. within 30 seconds), and if the OpenEMM server has a high workload due to a high mail output, this can lead to missing entries in the maillog.
+However, missing entries in the maillog mean that OpenEMM does not know whether mails were delivered successfully or not and may lead to an incomplete bounce management and incomplete statistics!